scrapy-plugins/scrapy-playwright/README.md

     There is another alternative available: `scrapy_playwright.headers.use_playwright_headers`.
     Use this if you want the headers from the Playwright request to be used without changes.
-    When using this, please keep in mind that headers passed via the `Request.headers` attribute or set by Scrapy components are ignored (including cookies set via the `Request.cookies` attribute).
+    When doing so, please keep in mind that headers passed via the `Request.headers` attribute or set by Scrapy components are ignored (including cookies set via the `Request.cookies` attribute).